 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.

-Read about our Hidden Half campaign to get postnatal mental illness out of hiding
+Read about our Hidden Half campaign, which aims to get postnatal mental illness out of hiding.

 Boots Family Trust Alliance.
 (2013) Perinatal mental health: experiences of women and health professionals.
-Available from: https://www.tommys.org/sites/default/files/Perinatal_Mental_Health_Expe… [Accessed 1st December 2017]
+Available at: https://www.basw.co.uk/resources/perinatal-mental-health-experiences-wo… [Accessed 6th January 2022]

 Public Health England.
-(2017) Better mental health: joint strategic needs assessment toolkit, guidance on perinatal mental health.
-Available from: https://www.gov.uk/government/publications/better-mental-health-jsna-to… [Accessed 1st February 2019]
+(2019) Better mental health: joint strategic needs assessment toolkit, guidance on perinatal mental health.
+Available at: https://www.gov.uk/government/publications/better-mental-health-jsna-to… [Accessed 26th January 2022]

 Royal College of Psychiatrists.
-(2019) Postnatal depression – how partners and family can help.
-Available from: https://www.rcpsych.ac.uk/mental-health/problems-disorders/post-natal-depression [Accessed 1st February 2019]
+(2018a) Postnatal depression – how partners and family can help.
+Available at: https://www.rcpsych.ac.uk/mental-health/problems-disorders/post-natal-depression [Accessed 26th January 2022]

 Royal College of Psychiatrists.
-(2019a) Postnatal depression – information for carers.
-Available from: https://www.rcpsych.ac.uk/mental-health/problems-disorders/postnatal-depression-information-for-carers [Accessed 1st February 2019]
+(2018b) Postnatal depression – information for carers.
+Available at: https://www.rcpsych.ac.uk/mental-health/problems-disorders/postnatal-depression-information-for-carers [Accessed 26th January 2022]